adam-ja/openplay-pricing-task/README.md

 # Submission

+## Running the code

+- Follow the setup steps from the original task instructions.
+- The three classes that make up my simple pricing engine are covered by unit tests, and there is also a basic integration test covering the three example scenarios suggested in the original task.
+All can be run with `vendor/bin/sail test`.
+- I have created a simple CLI command to demonstrate other scenarios.
+This can be run with `vendor/bin/sail artisan price:calculate`.
+By default, it will select a random product, venue, and member from the seeded database and calculate the best price for this combination.
+However, you can specify any or all of these entities by passing the ID as an option.
+See `vendor/bin/sail artisan price:calculate --help` for full usage instructions.

 ## Decisions/notes

 - I changed the schema/model for the pricing modifier to better fit my approach.
 The separate `type` column didn't seem particularly useful as the rules for applying each modification can be determined from the other columns, so this has been removed.
 The `settings` JSON column has been split out into: